RascalSoftware/RAT-Docs/source/tutorial/controlsInfo.rst

             controls = RAT.Controls(procedure='simplex')
             print(controls)

 which allow the user to set things such as tolerance targets and so on.
-There is a different set of options for each algorithm.
+There are a different set of options for each algorithm.
 We will now look at each of the available options in turn.

-General parameters for the controls class
+General parameters for the Controls Class
 -----------------------------------------

 These are the general parameters for the controls class.
 For algorithm-specific parameters see the page for each algorithm in the